-For anyone building a new home, sticking to budget is often top priority.
-One thing that is for sure is when you use features which are energy efficient.
+For anyone building a new home, sticking to budget is often a top priority.
+One thing that is for sure is when you use features that are energy efficient.
 Using the environment and climate in your passive design is more comfortable to heat.
 Furthermore, you will notice that your home becomes more comfortable.
 To maximize energy efficiency when building a new home, try following the tips below:

 1. Perfect orientation.